There are different causes and irritants responsible for itching in dogs. Best Itch Relief for Dogs is all here.

 1. Bodhi Dog Anti Itch Oatmeal Spray for Dogs

-Bodhi Dog Anti-itch Spray is an itch relief spray made with oatmeal and baking soda and wheat germ, botanical extracts, and natural ingredients that deliver vitamins A, D, and E to the dog's skin.
+Bodhi Dog Anti-itch Spray is an itch relief spray made with oatmeal and baking soda and wheat germ, botanical extracts, and natural ingredients that deliver vitamins A, D, and E dog's skin.

 It is formulated to provide relief to dogs itching due to hot spots, insect bites, allergies, and other skin irritations.

 The spray is also a natural deodorizer.
 We found that Bodhi's anti-itch spray instantly soothed itching and stopped chewing and licking in our two dogs.